matrix-org/synapse-3pid-checker/README.md

 The server at that URL is expected to respond with a JSON object that contains the following keys:

 * `hs` (string): Required.
-The name of the homeserver the 3PID is allowed to be registered on.
+The name of the homeserver the 3PID is allowed to be associated on.
 The 3PID will be denied if this is absent from the response's body.
 * `requires_invite` (bool): Optional.
-Whether an invite is required for this 3PID to register on this homeserver.
+Whether an invite is required for this 3PID to be associated with an account on this homeserver.
 What qualifies as an invite is left to the server serving the configured URL to define.
 Defaults to `false`.
 * `invited` (bool): Optional.
 Whether there is a pending invite for the 3PID.
 Defaults to `false`.

-The module will deny the 3PID's registration based on the response if:
+The module will deny the 3PID's association based on the response if:

 * `hs` does not match the homeserver's configured server name, or is missing, or
 * `requires_invite` is `true` and `invited` is `false` or missing

-The 3PID will be allowed to register otherwise.
+The 3PID will be allowed to be associated with a local user otherwise.

 ## Development